 - Fresh or Frozen Strawberries

 - Fresh Lime for Garnish

-The easiest way to make a strawberry daiquiri is to use an electric blender.
+The easiest way to make a strawberry daiquiri is to use an electric blender (paid link).
 When you blend the granulated sugar, the sugar will dissolve or break down into small enough pieces that it will not cause your drink to have a grainy texture.
 So, pour the rum, lime juice, and sugar into the blender.
 Blend for about 30 seconds to dissolve the sugar.

 The blender will also deconstruct the fresh strawberries and release all their juices…and flavor.
 Keep in mind that ripe strawberries are the most sweet and have the most flavor.
 Add the strawberries and salt, and blend for another 30 seconds.
 You will also need a strainer.
 The strainer that I use leaves some of the strawberry pulp in the daiquiri.
 If you prefer to remove the pulp, a fine mesh strainer will do that for you.
 Pour the mixture from the blender through the strainer of your choice into a glass measuring cup.